trimble-oss/website-modus.trimble.com/content/components/xr/lists/accessibility.md

 tags: [xr, accessibility]
 ---

 XR Interfaces are bound to interaction types.
-Modus XR Lists cater touch interactions with UIs placed by default at 50cm (~20 Inch) from users.
+Modus XR Lists cater touch interactions with UIs placed by default at 50cm (~20 inch) from users.

 ## Accessibility